wli33/paperNotes/computerVision/imageSegamentation/RCNN.md

 Add a Region Proposal Network (RPN) to produce region proposals directly; no need for external region proposals. use RoI Pooling to combine the proposal and feature map, send to upstream classifier and bbox regressor just like Fast R-CNN.

-One network, four losses (credit: Ross Girschick)
+One network, four losses (Ross Girschick)
 - RPN classification (anchor good / bad)
 - RPN regression (anchor -> proposal)
 - Fast R-CNN classification (over classes)